 - The back of the middle third of the ear is the correct implant insertion site.
 If the implant is inserted too close to the base of the ear there will be more rapid absorption of the active compounds and the implants are likely to pay-out at a more rapid rate.
 This may lead to a greater incidence of problems such as prolapsed pizzles with some products.

 - Read the labels to ensure recommendations are followed.
 This includes safe ages at which the implants can be used.
 HGPs are not recommended for breeding females.

-When Trisha Cowley, beef extension officer with the NT Department of Primary Industry and Fisheries, embarked on a two year Producer Demonstration Site (PDS) with a cattle station located about 300km south of Katherine in the Northern Territory, the questions asked by local producers included:
+When Trisha Cowley, beef extension officer with the NT Department of Industry, Tourism and Trade, embarked on a two year Producer Demonstration Site (PDS) with a cattle station located about 300 km south of Katherine in the Northern Territory, the questions asked by local producers included: